tinybirdco/use-case-examples/add_column_BQ_ds/README.md

 [Pull Request #2](https://github.com/tinybirdco/use-case-examples/pull/19)

 - Create a new branch
 - Create another BigQuery Data Source, but this time with the new column.
-In our case it is `country`
+In our case it is `country_code`
 - With a copy Pipe, the old data will be copied into the new Data Source
 - Generate a new CI/CD version `tb release generate --semver 0.0.1`
 - In the CI/CD script files, apart from the deploy command, include the one for copying the data from the old BigQuery Data Source to the new one